Place Category: Community

 The Gardenstown Heritage Centre is located in the former Salmon House overlooking the harbour.
 It is manned by village volunteers, so it’s a great place for a chat and first hand reminiscence.

-It remains closed at present due to Covid19, but is generally open during the summer months on weekdays between 2-4pm, but can be viewed at other times by arrangement.
+It is generally open during the summer months on weekdays between 2-4pm, but can be viewed at other times by arrangement.
+Contact numbers are on the front door.

 On display are many photographs recalling the history of the village and its community, school records and a collection of artifacts.
 Many residents of the village were (and still are) involved in fishing and you will find many records of the herring industry and the fishermen and herring girls who followed the herring during its annual migration down the coast.